alisaifee/coredis/docs/source/handbook/modules.rst

   assert not await client.cf.exists("filter", 1)
   assert 0 == await client.cf.count("filter", 1)

-For more details refer to the API documentation for :class:`~coredis.modules.filters.CuckooFilter`
+For more details refer to the API documentation for :class:`~coredis.modules.CuckooFilter`

 CountMinSketch
 ==============